A few months ago I broke my face.

 The support group has also had a huge impact on my dealings with RJ.
 Being able to interact with people who know EXACTLY what you’re going through is an amazing feeling and so helpful in my progress.
 I’ve also found great relief and self growth in being able to help others as well.

 I wish I had found this sooner.
 I thought I was just crazy or immature before finding this course.
-I don’t wish I could change the past, however, because it has led me to the mindframe I’m in today.
+And, I don’t wish I could change the past, however, because it has led me to the mindframe I’m in today.

 Jane from the UK adds: